apache/shardingsphere/docs/document/content/features/sql-federation/limitation.en.md

 weight = 1
 +++

-The SQL federated query of Apache ShardingSphere is experimental.
+The SQL federation query of Apache ShardingSphere is experimental.